-During his first year at Maynard Leigh, Ian has worked with the following clients: T-Mobile, University of Bath, Capgemini, Ernst & Young, Worldpay and Fidelity.
+During his time at Maynard Leigh, Ian has worked with the following clients: T-Mobile, University of Bath, Capgemini, Ernst & Young, Worldpay and Fidelity.

 Originally from The Bahamas, Ian read Law at Oxford before training in musical theatre, spending 10 years either performing in, or being a creative on over fifty productions.